qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 To see the various options available for line data:

-* Change the symbol layer type for the :guilabel:`roads` layer's topmost symbol layer to :guilabel:`Marker line`:
+* Change the :guilabel:`Symbol layer type` for the :guilabel:`roads` layer's topmost symbol layer to :guilabel:`Marker line`:

 .. image:: img/change_to_marker_line.png